With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Montgomery County, VA.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Montgomery County, Virginia can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-New River Valley Community Services Montgomery Center is a mental health facility in Montgomery County, VA, located at 700 University City Boulevard, 24060.
+New River Valley Community Services Montgomery Center is a mental health treatment center in Montgomery County, VA, located at 700 University City Boulevard, 24060 zip code area.
 New River Valley Community Services Montgomery Center provides outpatient treatment.
-New River Valley Community Services Montgomery Center provides individual psychotherapy, dialectical behavior therapy and behavior modification to seniors 65 or older, adults and children / adolescents.
-New River Valley Community Services Montgomery Center also supports people with serious mental illness, people with trauma and people with PTSD.
-Some other services available at New River Valley Community Services Montgomery Center include psychosocial rehabilitation services, court-ordered outpatient treatment and suicide prevention services.
+New River Valley Community Services Montgomery Center offers trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+New River Valley Community Services Montgomery Center also supports children/adolescents with serious emotional disturbance, people with trauma and veterans.
+Additional services at New River Valley Community Services Montgomery Center consist of assertive community treatment, suicide prevention services and family psychoeducation.

 Yes, Virginia offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.